From the very beginning, I discovered a few things that did not work well for receiving these frequencies:

 Another advantage of a loop is that it has a "figure-8" pattern with two nulls, allowing the possibility of rotating it such that one of these nulls is oriented toward an interference source.
 The obvious disadvantage is that a loop should have provisions for rotation to steer it into the null for the worst interference - or take care of those instances where the desired station happens to be in the direction of the null.

 Shielded loops are available and they can be constructed fairly easily, typically using a piece of coaxial cable.
 Unless they are rather large and/or actively tuned to the receive frequency, they - like a short E-field whip - must have an amplifier that is externally powered.

 Fast forward to the 21st century:

 As it happens, I still have the L-400B and it has been outside, on a roof, for most of the time since the mid 1980s.
 Other than having to repair it a time or two (usually due to condensation and related corrosion) it still works as well as it ever did.
-While I had not been as active on LF as I once was, I've been maintaining that receive antenna and with the recent availability of the 630 and 2200 meter bands, interest has been rekindled.
+While I had not been as active on LF as I once was, I'd been maintaining that receive antenna system and with the recent availability of the 630 and 2200 meter bands, interest has been rekindled.

 To this end, I decided to document my receive antenna installation, showing what "works for me."

 The antenna on the roof:

 I will admit to a luxury that most others will not have: My house has a metal roof.

 If you are not "blessed" with a metal roof on your house - but you are willing to go through a bit of hassle - you could lay down a suitable ground plane: Many people have been known to put down a layer of chicken wire on the roof or an interconnected grid of wires to act as an effective shield.
 Practically speaking, it need not cover the entire roof, but if the radius of this plane is 1-2 times the height of the antenna over the roof, it will probably have reasonable effectiveness.